-Degree work, 2018
+Degree work, 2019

 I particularly found abstraction useful in playsets- whose function was to initiate open-ended play and encourage creative problem solving.
 Based on this research, I crafted my own sets of shapes around the human form, in the limited colour palette of De Stijl & the early Bauhaus.

-The PDF right is my final dissertation.
+See the PDF (right) for my final dissertation.